the-scouts/por/sphinx_source/chapter-5.rst

 d.
 If the address of the District or County Secretary is not known, the information should be forwarded to Headquarters.

 e.
-Notification should also be sent to Headquarters in respect of Beaver Scouts, Cub Scouts, Scouts and Explorer Scouts and Scout Network Members who are going to live abroad.
+Notification should also be sent to Headquarters in respect of Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts and Explorer Scouts and Scout Network Members who are going to live abroad.

 Rule 5.5 Annual Census sv
 -------------------------